lzieger03/SelfCheckout-CoSE-WebProg/README.md

 ## 3. Download the Project Repository

-- Go to the GitHub repository: [SelfCheckout-CoSE-WebProg](https://github.com/lzieger03/SelfCheckout-CoSE-WebProg).
+- Go to the GitHub repository and **use the "json-server-version" branch**: [SelfCheckout-CoSE-WebProg](https://github.com/lzieger03/SelfCheckout-CoSE-WebProg).
 - Click on the "Code" button and select "Download ZIP".
 - Extract the ZIP file to a location of your choice.